DIII-SDU-Group/MPSoC4Drones/README.md

 git clone https://github.com/DIII-SDU-Group/MPSoC4Drones.git
 ```

-After cloning the project, open Vivado and choose `Tools -> Run Tcl Script...` and selecting the `U20U96.tcl` file created earlier.
+After cloning the project, open Vivado and choose `Tools -> Run Tcl Script...` and select the `U20U96.tcl` file created earlier.
 This will regenerate the project.

 The project has the essential units to run Ubuntu 20.04 on the Ultra96V2.
 However, one can add extra elements to the PL and regenerate the Bitstream.